 Let’s turn our attention to the news.
 I know a lot of people don’t watch the news on TV because it’s always depressing, but take ‘Breakfast’, the BBC early morning news programme.
 Why does the man always sit on the left of the screen and his copresenter, a woman, always sit on the right?
 Is it some kind of power struggle?
 Why can’t they occasionally swap positions?

-Finally, let’s turn back to drink (must we? yes!)
+Finally, let’s turn back to drink.
 How many of you ladies enjoy drinking whisky?
 Does anybody out there consider whisky is only a man’s drink?
 Why am I asking these questions?
 It’s something that recently came up in conversation.

 It seems I’m as guilty as most others at stereotyping.
 Reading through this post, why did I put an exclamation mark after the word vicar?
 Do vicars not drink alcohol?